vmware-samples/vmware-blockchain-samples/vmbc-ethereum/privacy/admin-dapp/Readme.md

 ```

 ## Mint public balance
-Note teh address for alice is public ethereum address.
-For this testing it can be inferred from alice logs (or) show-state command shown below
+Note the address for Alice is a public ethereum address.
+For this testing it can be inferred from Alice's logs or the show command.
 ```sh
  node privacy-admin-dapp.js mint-public 0x45159Aef48d2337bAedd83a76a764e869073BBa7 1000
 Privacy wallet service grpc:  0.0.0.0:49002